-If you don’t concentrate, you might be tempted to let your lower back to do most of the work, which is not the purpose of this movement.
+- If you don’t concentrate, you might be tempted to let your lower back do most of the work, which is not the purpose of this movement.

-Most people don’t do overhead squats, and that’s a shame – because the genius of overhead squats in that your glutes and posterior deltoids (two often-neglected muscle groups) are forced to jump-in and help out, in order to complete the exercise successfully.
+Most people don’t do overhead squats, and that’s a shame – because the genius of overhead squats is that your glutes and posterior deltoids (two often-neglected muscle groups) are forced to jump in and help out to complete the exercise successfully.

-Keep your back tall, and be especially mindful of how the soles of your feet are fully connecting to the ground.
+- Keep your back tall, and be especially mindful of how the soles of your feet fully connect to the ground.

-3 sets, 8 reps each.
-An axial-exension exercise.
+- 3 sets, 8 reps each.
+An axial-extension exercise.

 Athletes must learn how to derive maximum power from the hips and legs.
 For this advancement to take place, a foundation of adequate core strength and hip mobility is an absolute prerequisite.
 Strong glutes are critical for a properly functioning body.
 They are the keystone muscles that keep everything else in line. – Bret Contreras